doordeck/docs/docs/guide/sharing-doors.md

 which you are an administrator).
 :::

-Doordeck provides a [convenient endpoint](../cloud-api/lock-operations/lookup-user-public-key-v2.md) for locating the Doordeck identifier and public key of your users - you can query by email, telephone, your own user identifier (foreignKey) or an encrypted OpenID identity which we'll explore a bit later.
+Sentry Interactive provides a [convenient endpoint](../cloud-api/lock-operations/lookup-user-public-key-v2.md) for locating the
+Sentry Interactive identifier and public key of your users - you can query by email, telephone, your own user identifier (foreignKey) or an encrypted OpenID identity which we'll explore a bit later.

-As a reminder, whenever you call any of our endpoints with a valid OpenID token, we'll dynamically create that user and update our internal user directory with their details, for this example let's assume that Doordeck knows about the following user.
+As a reminder, whenever you call any of our endpoints with a valid OpenID token, we'll dynamically create that user and update our internal user directory with their details, for this example let's assume that Sentry Interactive knows about the following user.

 > Subject: `123`